Neotys-Labs/Script-Converter/README.md

 ## Logs

-During the LoadRunner Scripts conversion, the tool created two log files in the NeoLoad project folder:
+During the LoadRunner scripts conversion, the tool creates two log files in the NeoLoad project folder:
 * **migration_logs/migration.log**: This file contains the migration results.
 It contains for example the information of all elements either partially supported or not supported.
 * **migration_logs/debug.log**: This file contains the debug results.
 It contains for example the stacktrace of any error encountered.